 And How Can I Use it To Take Advantage of Small Market Moves?

 Scalping is a trading style where impatient traders take advantage of momentary opportunities – grabbing small wins consistently in a relatively safe fashion.

 Scalpers go in & out of positions during the day – using the most volatile assets.

 A scalper can make $0.9 or less for every option he calls but when you sum up his winnings from different FTTs – for the whole day then you might just be so surprised how much he makes.

 Day trading is when a trader picks sides in the morning – opening one or more positions that are only closed at the end of the day.
 Often 30 minutes to several hours.

 Day trading fits well with those who have full-time jobs with no time to react to the chats instantaneously.

 What’s The Difference Between Scalping & Day Trading?

 Needs little investment.

-You can stop a trading session at anytime to reduce your loses.
+You can stop a trading session at any time to reduce your losses.